manprinsen/multithreaded-file-transfer/README.md

 ## Requirements

-- Windows operating system on both computers.
+- Windows operating system on the receiving computer.
 - Python installed on the receiving computer.
 - Robocopy installed on the receiving computer.